 Online gambling is bigger than ever.
 At an estimated $66.5 billion global revenue by 2020, the industry is doing well for itself appealing to a mobile audience during a time when app games are everywhere.
 But it wasn’t always like this.
 Gambling used to be smoky rooms filled with tenacious competitors all looking for the same thing: the big score and their hunt to get it.
-Whether it was poker, roulette, slots, baccarat or sports betting, there was always sure to be a thrill ride located at your local casino with the promise at a chance to win it all.
+Whether it was poker, roulette, slots, baccarat or sports betting, there was always sure to be a thrill ride located at mega888 with the promise at a chance to win it all.
 However, the internet and mobile phones came along and changed it all.

 And it hasn’t been the same since.
 So, we’re here to talk about some of the most memorable moments of gambling across pop culture.